 - The focus of coach education is to equip coaches to design and deliver sessions and programmes appropriate to youngsters

 A key element in this is the schemes developed by England Athletics for young athletes.
 The enclosed video provides a flavour of the Athletics 365 experience: https://www.youtube.com/watch?v=YU221iVtlNE

 We run sessions for athletes as young as 4 years using an England Athletics scheme called Funetics.
 From the age of 8 years athletes can join as members.
 This is the stage when we believe we can offer appropriate support and training and, in particular, can start encouraging progression based on mastery of defined skills.

 The next stage will be a move through to the Youth Development Programme.
 This is designed to continue the broadly based training, but provides progressive introduction of physical conditioning and event specific training.
 There is a lot of choice in terms of event focus.
 However, pursuit of a range of disciplines is encouraged.

 Once in the programme athletes are encouraged to gain mastery of skills that are important to performance in athletics and, indeed, other sports.
-Athletes and parents have the option to track progress using Athletics 365.
 Progressively, there will be the opportunity to work with an increasing range of coaches and move towards increasingly individualised training.

 From an early stage we aim to provide you with a specific coach who will help guide you through this process.